- What is Personal Contract Purchase?

-- You can get a nicer car for less money
+- You can get a nicer vehicle for less money

 - Monthly payments on personal contract hire are significantly cheaper than personal contract purchase.
-Because you are paying for the depreciation, an Audi could cost the same a month as a Peugeot.
-Seriously.
-You can read our article on getting the best lease deal here.
+As you are paying for the depreciation, it’s possible an Audi will have the same monthly payments as a Peugeot.
+We have written an article all about how to get the best lease deal to fit your requirements.

 - They are also fixed payments, which makes for easier budgeting.

 - Road tax is included

 - Unlike Personal Contract Purchase, road tax is included in the contract.
 This is again, because you don’t own the car and therefore are not liable to keep it taxed.

 But, there are disadvantages to Personal Contract Hire, these include:

 - You don’t own the vehicle

 - This is subjective.
 Some people see this as an advantage and some do not.
 If you want the option to own your car or van at the end of the contract, then Personal Contract Hire is not for you